formlio/forml/docs/application.rst

 <serving-gateway>`) in a domain-specific form suitable for integration with the *actual* decision
 making process.

+ForML :ref:`platform <platform>` persists :ref:`published applications <application-publishing>` within a special :ref:`application inventory <inventory>` where they are picked from at runtime by the :ref:`serving engine <serving>`.

+.. _application-prjrelation:
+.. rubric:: Project-Application Relationship

 As shown in the diagram below, relationships between projects and applications can have any possible cardinality.
 Projects might not be associated with any application (not exposed for serving - e.g. *Project B*), on the other hand an application can possibly span multiple projects